Sustainability and Business Practices

 - Unapologetic elevation of flavour and quality

-Bryn Mawr College Dining Services is providing compostable containers for take-out for Spring 2021!
+Bryn Mawr College Dining Services is providing reusable OZZI containers every day!

-Composting services for all Dining Locations provided by Organic Diversions.
+Composting services for all Dining Locations are provided by Organic Diversions.

 We recycle in all of our dining halls and cafes, and provide recycling at all of our outdoor special events.
 Our napkins and paper used in our offices are made from recycled paper, to reduce paper waste.
 All print cartridges used in our operations and offices are recycled.